Zleisure1/Polling_Data_Analysis/README.md

 ### Getting Started:

-Clone the repository from Github to get started.
+1. Clone the repository from Github to get started.
+2. Open the pypoll.py file in the PyPoll folder to view and use the script which analyzes the polling data in the excel Resources folder and outputs a summary text file.

 ### Technology Used:
 -Python